-Those who wish are welcome to get out early and walk the gardens, looking for birds and enjoying the great diversity of tropical flowers.
+Those who wish are welcome to get out early and walk Rancho's grounds.

 After breakfast we depart for Cerro de la Muerte (Mountain of Death), part of the Talamanca Mountains.
 These 11,000 foot peaks were named for early explorers who, traveling on foot or by mule, risked dying of hunger, exposure, or storms.